skynettoday/skynet-today/news/_posts/2018-3-15-deepfakes.md

 # Deepfakes

 The first high-profile example of state of the art AI techniques causing large scale harm, and likely far from the last.
+But it may not be as bad as it seems...

 ## What Happened